 - Discussion forums and quizzes must be completed by due date.
-Late submission will not be accepted. - Written assignments will be accepted for up to a week after the original due date.
-Late assignments submitted within the first week are subject to a 10%-point deduction.
-No assignments will be submitted after 7 days without the approval of the course instructor.
-All assignments must be submitted to measure achievement of course objectives.
+Late submission will not be accepted. - Written assignments will be accepted up to three days after the original due date.
+Late assignments submitted within the first three days will receive a 10 %-point deduction.
+After 3 days, no assignments will be accepted without prior approval of the course instructor and a grade of zero will be entered into the gradebook.